Golang Learning Notes

 The rule about pointers vs. values for receivers is that value methods can be invoked on pointers and values, but pointer methods can only be invoked on pointers.

-There is a handy exception, though.
-When the value is addressable, the language takes care of the common case of invoking a pointer method on a value by inserting the address operator automatically.
+When the value is addressable, the language takes care of the common case of invoking a pointer method on a value by inserting the address operator ( &

 Nil is a valid receiver value